Military of the Polish–Lithuanian Commonwealth: Formations and their evolution

 Reverse of the squadron's flag.

 After the Commonwealth's creation, several new military units were introduced.
 First among these were the registered Cossacks, formed in 1578.
 These were the troops made up of Cossacks, paid for their service and not subject to serfdom.
 Their numbers varied from about 500 to many times that number, with the Treaty of Zboriv setting the record at 40,477.
-The Cossacks' refusal to submit to serfdom, and the Commonwealth's nobility attempts to force them into it led to much political wrangling with regard to the Cossack register's size, which caused numerous Cossack uprisings, particularly in the 17th century.
+The Cossacks' refusal to submit to serfdom, and the Commonwealth's nobility's attempts to force them into it, led to much political wrangling concerning the Cossack register's size, which caused numerous Cossack uprisings, particularly in the 17th century.
 These weakened the state, and eventually led to the Cossack subjugation and destruction by the Russian Empire.
 In addition to the Cossack formations, another group that provided notable service to the state were the Lipka Tatars, who resided in Lithuania provided some light and medium cavalry units for the Lithuanian army.
-It is known that Persians and Georgians served in the Polish army.

-During Stephen Báthory's reign in the late 16th century (1576–1586), a peasant-based levy formation, piechota wybranicka (lit. drafted or selected infantry, also known as piechota łanowa, lit. acreage infantry) was formed.
+During Stephen Báthory's reign in the late 16th century (1576–1586), a peasant-based levy formation, piechota wybraniecka (lit. drafted or selected infantry, also known as piechota łanowa, lit. acreage infantry) was formed.
 It was based on peasants from solely royal estates, who received a unit of land (łan) in exchange for their service.
 The formation numbered about 2,300 and after early disappointments was never seen as of much military value.
 It supplemented the Hajduk infantry, which saw service primarily around late 16th and 17th centuries.
 In 1655 a new infantry unit was created, the żołnierz dymowy (or żołnierz łanowy – lit. chimney or łan soldier, named again after the type of tax applied).
 It required all lands, no matter whether owned by king, nobles or the Church, to provide peasant recruits, and applied a similar requirement to towns.